FabLab

 .stl

-• FormLabs Form2 & 3: Supports removed by customer.
-Both print extremely high detail using a variety of specialized plastic resins.
+FormLabs Form2; 3; 3L: Support material removed by customer.
+All print extremely high detail using a variety of specialized plastic resins.
 They utilize stereolithography, fusing photo-sensitive polymers into solid objects with focused points of light.
 Stereolithography allows for much higher detail than FDM printing, as well as printing in flexible and castable resins, but the Forms have a smaller print bed and a more involved support-removal process.

-• Stratasys F120: Soluable supports.
+Stratasys F120: Soluable support material.
 Industrial-grade, high quality.

-Bambu Lab X1-Carbon: Self-service only.
-Supports removed by customer.
+Bambu Lab X1-Carbon: Support material removed by customer.

 Guidelines

-Customer's are responsible for paying for both build and support material.
+Customer responsible for paying for both build and support material.
 Submitted files must be set up according to our file prep guidelines.
 Please view our 3d video guides for additional information.
-We will not correct files that are set up incorrectly and will return them for correction which could delay your turnaround time.
+We will not correct files that are set up incorrectly and will return them for correction which could extend turnaround times.

 Netfabb is a free STL viewer which can open your 3d files and diagnose inverted normals/faces and bad edges.
 Please see our Netfabb video tutorials for cleaning and repairing guidance.
 Netfabb is free and available to download.